-Styles Group has been engaged by McCallum Brothers Limited (MBL) to undertake an acoustic assessment of the proposed resource consent renewal for extracting sand in the Mangawhai - Pakiri embayment.
+Styles Group has been engaged by McCallum Brothers Ltd (MBL) to undertake the underwater noise effects modelling associated with the resource consent application to extract sand offshore (up to 25m depth) along the Mangawhai-Pakiri coast.
 This report describes the modelling of the underwater dredging noise effects that been undertaken in order for the Cawthron Institute to complete their assessment of the potential for dredging noise to adversely affect marine mammals.
 Thus, it is important to note that the effects concluded to potentially occur from the consent renewal are not discussed in this report but rather contained entirely within the report from Cawthron.
 An assessment on airborne noise effects is provided in a separate report.

-The current resource consent granted in May 2006 allows MBL to extract up to 76,000 m3 per year from the inshore area between Mangawhai and Pakiri using both a stationary dredge as well the mobile trail-suction hopper dredge (TSHD) Coastal Carrier.
-The application for the renewal of the current consent, however, does have two changes: (1) the cessation of the use of a stationary dredger and instead relying entirely on a TSHD; and (2) decommissioning of the Coastal Carrier for the newly-built William Fraser.
-The William Fraser has now completed her sea-trials and incorporates the latest industry advances that make the new vessel much more efficient than the 1968 Coastal Carrier.
+The 2019-built William Fraser incorporates the latest industry advances that make the new vessel much more efficient than older trail suction hopper dredgers, such as MBL's previous vessel, the 1968 Coastal Carrier.
 There is also extensive isolation of the engine mounts, and hull insulation that reduce the on-board noise emissions from the vessel into the water column.
-Therefore, the main noise sources associated with the activity will be the draghead making contact with the seafloor, the water jetting and the movement of the sand slurry up the pipe to the hopper (which is also largely the case for the Coastal Carrier).
+Therefore, the main noise sources associated with the activity will be the draghead making contact with the seafloor, the water jetting and the movement of the sand slurry up the pipe to the hopper.
 We have therefore based our assessment on the loudest operational stage (active dredging).
-Since the Coastal Carrier has now been decommissioned and the consent renewal will use only the new William Fraser, our assessment is primarily based on the William Fraser only.
-However, we have measured the noise levels of both the Coastal Carrier and William Fraser and have provided data on the Coastal Carrier as an appendix.
-Briefly, those data show the William Fraser is approximately 2 dB quieter than the Coastal Carrier.